Enjoy the parade of antique tractors every day at 5:00pm on the Fairgrounds.

 - Even if you're nervous, try to smile and have fun!

-Download Application, and a pdf version of the Pageant Qualifications.
+Download Application, and a pdf version of the Contest Qualifications.

-If you have any questions, please contact the Queen Pageant Chair, Jamie Padulese, by phone at 856-296-1796, or email at
+If you have any questions, please contact the Queen Contest Chair, Jamie Padulese, at 856-296-1796, or email at

 Future Farm Fair Queen